jestjs/jest/docs/API.md

 ### `expect(value)`

-If you haven't used `expect` before, you might find its behavior a little unintuitive.
+The `expect` function is used every time you want to test a value.
 You will rarely call `expect` by itself.
 Instead, you will use `expect` along with a "matcher" function to assert something about a value.

 It's easier to understand this with an example.
 Let's say you have a method `bestLaCroixFlavor()` which is supposed to return the string `'grapefruit'`.
 Here's how you would test that: